EmbarkEmbrace/Basic-Docker-Compose-Build/README.md

           + node-app:
             + Use dockerfile in the current directory for the image ((build) Dockerfile must be present):
               + build: .
-            + Specifiy ports to opem im container:
+            + Specifiy ports to open in container:
               + ports:
                 + detail ports (stars with a hyphen to specify an array):
                   + - '4001:8081'